cbcrg/unistrap/README.md

      nextflow run shootstrap.nf -with-docker --in_tree data/tree/hip.tree

 The 2nd command will estimate the hootstrap support values for every branch in the given "hip.tree".
-Note that in order for this command to run the repository has to fisrt be cloned.
+Note that in order for this command to run the repository has to first be cloned.

 Command line options:
 ---------------------